SeanCPP/sdotcode-DataLib/README.md

 That's all you need for a basic CRUD service abstraction you can **Inject** into your API controller, Blazor component, etc

+## The IDataStore interface
-In order to make it work, you need to plug an IDataStore implemenation into your **DI** container.
-So far, there are two (2) built-in IDataStore implementations:
+In order to make this work, we need to plug an IDataStore implemenation into the **DI** containers.
+So far, there are two (2) built-in IDataStore implementations (more are coming):
 **InMemoryDataStore** and **HttpClientDataStore**

 The first one is essentially just an adapter for a List<T> which allows for easy mocking abstractions